sirchuck/site_works/README.md

             This is supposed to remove XSS injecton from a html string.
 You probably won't use it in your code.
         $this->_tool->p_r($array)
             This lets you pretty print your arrays to the browser by encapsulating your array in 'pre' tags.
+        $this->_tool->iRnd( $lenght, $keyspace )
+            This will return a string of length $length using the characters you define in $keyspace.
+Default keyspace is US letters and numbers
+        // PHP Basic Encryption
+        $this->_tool->iEncrypt($string, $secret_key, $secret_iv, $encryption_method )
+            Send your plain text string along with a secret key (salt), and a secret_iv (salt2), method default 'AES-256-CBC' Your secret key is probably reused and set in your config. the secret_iv is generally unique per thing being encrypted.
+You can store it in plain text to use for decryption.
+        $this->_tool->iDecrypt($string, $secret_key, $secret_iv, $encryption_method)
+            This decrypts your encryption.
+You use the same key and iv and method you did when you encrpted.
     $this->_uri
         $this->_uri->calltype & $this->_uri->calltypes - The URI call type - ajax/ajaxs iframe/iframes script/scripts controller/controllers respectivly
         Your URI will have this structure: